 Weather Forecasting Services

-The main cause of my interest these days is recreation.
+Even with altered personal circumstances, the main reason for my interest remains recreational.
 Given that hill country often can generate its own weather, anyone with an interest in its exploration will keep an eye on weather forecasts too.
 Some are after Quality Mountain Days because they are working towards a mountain leadership or guiding qualification.
 That doe not mean the sort of pleasant weather that most of us enjoy but the complete opposite.
 Being able to deal with poor visibility and other challenging circumstances is a must for any mountain guide since weather can change so quickly and they are going to be responsible for the welfare of others.
 An assessment of when it is time to turn back is just as important because such is the relative permanence of mountains that there is no point putting one’s safety at risk.

 My own wanderings seek to avoid such situations so it helps to check on weather forecasts.
 Of course, they are not infallible even with the improvements in meteorology over the decades.
 There still are days that are supposed to be sunny yet the hill country that you visit may be shrouded in clag.
 Then, decisions need to be made on the day that need a certain amount of seasoned assessment.
 Turning back always is an option as frustrating as it might be at the time and there nearly always can be other routes that can be followed.
 An example is when I abandoned a planned walk to Fairfield in the Lake District and instead chose to descend to Patterdale via Grisedale.
 The day was deprived of a walk and I ended up somewhere new, a satisfying outcome that warded off any signs of grumpiness.

 Before my horizons went international, what you would have found here was limited largely to Britain, Ireland and the Isle of Man.
 Some of those extended their reach overseas anyway yet looking at what local providers have probably is a sensible course that should continue to expand the list.
 The range of climates has extended beyond the temperate maritime one of my home islands to include more continental ones.
 In fact, climate websites like Climates to Travel and Weather and Climate allow for a broader assessment like picking the times of year when overseas visits are likely to meet with the best conditions for outdoor activity, not too hot and not too wet or windy.
-A recent trip to Mallorca was chosen on that basis.
-Then, the actual weather conditions come into play.
+A trip to Mallorca in Decmber 2016 was chosen on that basis in the full knowledge that the actual weather conditions always come into play regardless of general trends.

 When Online Weather existed, I was a regular visitor because of its regional weather overview maps but it got taken over by Accuweather and that meant changes when it became Accuweather U.K. and Ireland.
 Sadly, those useful overview maps are gone now but longer term weather forecasting is its compensation, as precarious as that can be for a grouping of islands on the eastern fringes of the North Atlantic.
 One thing that has stayed the course is the mountain forecasting section and it is that which guarantees Accuweather a place on this listing, especially for the coverage of Irish mountain areas.
 While some in Ireland may not have the most favourable opinion of the accuracy of the forecasts, having a few different sources of information helps to build up a more complete picture.
 Accuweather.com International may seem a surprising inclusion when there is a local variant but there have been times when it has been better for location forecasting than its British and Irish counterpart.